 For more information, including how to join, visit the Business Continuity Forum pages on the Suffolk Resilience website.

-The Business Efficient Resilience Toolkit (BERT) has been developed by the Suffolk Coastal Management Team, Groundwork Suffolk, Joint Emergency Planning Unit, Environment Agency and other partner agencies to provide businesses with a free means to assess and develop their own business continuity plans.
+The Business Efficient Resilience Toolkit (BERT) has been developed by our Management Team, Groundwork Suffolk, Joint Emergency Planning Unit, Environment Agency and other partner agencies to provide businesses with a free means to assess and develop their own business continuity plans.

 The practical and easy to follow process helps you ask the questions today that will enable you to respond effectively to impacts on your activities that sit outside of normal business plans in the future, providing significant long term resilience.